 The Trials of Dr. Carl Coppolino

-The subject of notorious national headlines some 50 years ago, Coppolino was tried for murder in two states — he was acquitted in New Jersey and convicted in Florida.
+The subject of sensational national headlines a half century ago, Coppolino was tried for murder in two states — who squabbled over who would try the wayward doctor first.
+The verdicts: not guilty in New Jersey; guilty in Florida.
 In New Jersey, he was accused of murdering the husband of his mistress.
 In Florida, he was charged with killing his 32-year-old wife Carmela, also a physician.
-The two states would squabble as to who would try the wayward doctor first.
-Coppolino later called his NJ trial “the most laughable murder case” in state judicial history.
+The trials gained national attention and were covered extensively by the media.

 —Arthur Conan Doyle

-The 1966 New Jersey case was murder-mystery novelist paradise.
-Coppolino was charged in the 1963 death of retired U.S. Army Lt.
-Colonel William Farber.
-He being the spouse of Marjorie Farber, the women with whom Coppolino was having a secret passionate affair.
-Marge was his Middletown neighbor, very attractive, and nearly 20 years older.
-Coppolino had moved his wife and two young daughter from New Jersey to Sarasota, Florida in 1965.
+The December 1966 New Jersey case was murder-mystery novel paradise.
+Coppolino was charged with murdering retired US Army Lt.
+Colonel William Farber in July 1963.
+He was the spouse of Marjorie Farber, the women with whom Coppolino was having a secret passionate affair.
+Marge was the Coppolino’s Middletown neighbor (on Wallace Road), very attractive, and nearly 20 years older.

-In 1967, the legal action moved to western Florida where it was alleged that Coppolino had given his wife a lethal dose of succinylcholine chloride, a muscle relaxant then undetectable in the human body.
-(NJ prosecutors believed that Col. Farber may have gotten a “perfect poison” injection as well.)
+In February 1967, the legal action moved to Naples, Florida where it was alleged that Coppolino in August 1965 had given his wife a lethal dose of succinylcholine chloride, a deadly muscle relaxant then undetectable in the human body (at their Bowsprit Lane home in Longboat Key, Fla.).
+NJ prosecutors also suspected, but could not prove, that Col. Farber got a “perfect poison” injection as well.
+Seeking a better climate for his health, Coppolino had moved his wife and two young daughter from New Jersey to Sarasota, Florida in 1965.